-For more options, be sure to check out our recommendations for the best home theater projectors and best short-throw projectors, as well as how to convert your living room into a home theater on the cheap.
-You can also read our picks for the best portable projectors if you are on the go a lot.
+For more options, be sure to check out our recommendations for the best home theater projectors and best short-throw projectors, and our picks for the best portable projectors if you are on the go a lot.

 Why you should buy this: Hands down the best experience for home theaters.

 Who it’s for: Serious cinephiles who want the movie theater experience at home.

 If you want a true cinema experience in your home, it doesn’t get much better than the Optoma CinemaX P2.
 This is a truly no-compromises 4K projector that offers bright and vivid images, impressive contrast, and decent sound in a compact package.
 The P2 also supports voice commands through Google Assistant and Alexa.

 The CinemaX P2 has the sharpest 4K image around, and it doesn’t suffer from the image artifacts that are common in lesser projectors.
 It also supports HDR10, making the colors in films really pop.
 It’s particularly noticeable in landscape shots.

 The P2 also comes packed with a 40-watt soundbar that sounds pretty good; sure, it isn’t as robust as a dedicated speaker system, but it’s more than competent for an all-in-one solution.

 For a stylish ultra-short throw projector that delivers the best of the best, the CinemaX P2 is unrivaled.